 Multiple Sclerosis Research Studies

 Having multiple sclerosis can be a daunting challenge.
 But participating in multiple sclerosis research studies is one action that can have a number of positive benefits.
 Arming yourself with information and building a support network are the first steps to building your strategy for success.
 And once you've done that, consider the benefits of participating in multiple sclerosis research studies.
 Not only are you contributing to the greater good by helping to advance scientific understanding and treatment options, but you are taking steps to improve your health.
 And being proactive helps combat feelings of helplessness.
-It also connects you to another level of support and gives you access to doctors and researchers that would otherwise would not be available to you.
+It also connects you to another level of support and gives you access to doctors and researchers that would otherwise not be available to you.

 MS Society's Listing of MS Surveys and Studies